News

 Work on the installation of the new transformer at the Llanos de Quart substation (Valencia Community)

-Ignacio García Bosch, responsible for Iberdrola España’s il·lumina plan, participated in the Innotransfer session ‘Building to Endure: Innovation for Extreme Weather Phenomena’ held at Espaitec (UJI), which brought together academic experts, technology companies, and institutional representatives to present prediction, prevention, and management solutions that help strengthen the resilience of the region.
+Ignacio García Bosch, head of Iberdrola España's il·lumina plan, took part in the Innotransfer conference 'Building to Resist: Innovation in the Face of Extreme Weather Events' held at Espaitec (UJI), which brought together academic experts, tech companies and institutional representatives to present prediction, prevention and management solutions that contribute to strengthening the area’s resilience.

-The il·lumina plan is involving design changes to the facilities, as well as the use of innovative technology that will benefit more than 650,000 users by providing a stronger grid prepared for potential future extreme weather events.
+The il·lumina plan is leading to changes in facility design, as well as the use of innovative technology that will benefit more than 650,000 users by providing a more robust grid that is better prepared for possible future adverse weather events.

-Since we launched the project, we have already surpassed 80% of its execution, having completed the cleaning and renewal of more than 500 transformation centers and the construction of more than 350 medium-voltage supports that were affected.
-We are also carrying out work in around twenty transformer substations, some of which include raising them by more than a meter and a half above the current surface,” emphasized the head of the il·lumina plan.
+Since we launched the project, we’ve already completed more than 80% of it, and have cleaned and renovated more than 500 transformer stations and built more than 350 medium-voltage pylons that were affected, and we’re doing work on around 20 transformer substations, some of which involve raising them more than a metre and a half above their current height’, said the head of the il·lumina plan.

 Ignacio García Bosch

-García Bosch highlighted that, to tackle this challenge, “Iberdrola España has created a specific team of 35 people who are fully dedicated to the project’s development, involving approximately 1,000 people from contractor companies, most of which are locally based.
-We are also working with companies from Castellón, such as Obremo, part of Nealis, who are helping us advance in the redesign of the grid affected by the DANA.”
+García Bosch stressed that, to meet the challenge, ‘Iberdrola España has created a specific team of 35 people who are working exclusively on the project, which involves the participation of approximately 1,000 people from contractors, the vast majority of which are local.
+We’re also working with companies from Castellón, such as Obremo, part of Nealis, which are helping us to move forward with the redesign of the grid affected by the cold drop’.

-The head of the il·lumina plan also wanted to highlight that, during the event that took place over a year ago, Iberdrola España employees in the province collaborated on the initial restoration of the electrical supply and the repair of affected facilities.
-Despite the complexity and demands of the ongoing project, “to date, the work is being carried out according to the planned schedule, and we continue with the goal of reaching 90% completion by the end of the year, with the plan to finish by 2026.
+The il·lumina plan lead also wanted to highlight that during the cold drop that occurred more than a year ago, company employees in the province worked on the initial restoration of the power supply and to repair the affected facilities and that, despite the complexity and demands of the project underway, ‘to date, the work being done is on schedule and our objective of reaching 90% completion by the end of the year and finishing in 2026 hasn’t changed’.

 You may also be interested in smart grids: